Skip to content

 However, do keep in mind that it ultimately depends on the developers whether they would incorporate the features into the subsequent builds.

-On your part, make sure that you give a comprehensive and detailed overview of the bug/feature so that they can get hold of all the required information.
+On your part, make sure that you give a comprehensive and detailed overview of the bug/feature so that they can get hold of all the required information

-Lastly, if you've any thoughts or feedback on How to Report Bugs and Feature requests to Chrome Dev, then feel free to drop in below comment box.
+Lastly, if you've any thoughts or feedback, then feel free to drop in below comment box.
 You can also report the outdated information.

 Please share the article if you find it helpful:

-Disclosure: This page may contain affiliate links, which means we may receive compensation for your purchases using our links; of course at no extra cost to you (indeed, you may get special discounts).
+Disclosure: This page may contain affiliate links, which means we may receive compensation for your purchases; of course at no extra cost to you (indeed, you may get special discounts).

-Your email address will not be published.
+Your email address will not be published, and we will never spam your inbox.
 Required fields are marked *